 IOM carries out pre-departure health assessments based on the guidelines received from Fedasil.
 These health assessments are carried out to ensure that people travel in a safe and dignified manner, receive appropriate assistance when required and do not pose a health risk towards other travelers or the receiving communities.

-Moreover, IOM assists Fedasil in providing pre-departure cultural orientation training.
+Moreover, IOM assists Fedasil in providing pre-departure orientation training.
 The training consists of interactive games and exercises with the refugees on the different cultures, traditions, norms and values and tackles the phenomenon of culture shock.
 This training is key to prepare the refugees for a successful integration into Belgian society.

 For the travel of the refugees, IOM facilitates the visa processing, books the domestic and international flights and provides assistance pre-departure, during transit as well as on arrival in Brussels, where IOM facilitates the immigration and customs.

-In 2016, the focus of the resettlement project lied exclusively on Syrian refugees: 452 refugees arrived from Lebanon, Turkey, Egypt, Jordan and Burundi.
+In 2016, the focus of the resettlement project lied on Syrian refugees: 452 refugees arrived from Lebanon, Turkey, Egypt, Jordan and 4 people came from Burundi.